sophiawheatley/sophiawheatley.github.io/_posts/2020-07-16-brain-networks.md

   * Research into weak connections could be applied to psychological disorders e.g. schizophrenia (Bassett et al., 2012a).

 The review concludes that small-worldness is still a relevant concept in the field of neuroscience.
-The fascinating research of using graph theory to understand the brain has come far and I look forward to future studies in the field.
+The fascinating research using graph theory to understand the brain has come far and I look forward to future studies in the field.

 <hr />